-Age Benefit is a payment made to an insured person who has attained the age of sixty years.
+Age Benefit is a payment made to an insured person who has attained the age of 60.
 Payment can be either in the form of a pension or a grant.
 A pension is a monthly payment whereas a grant is a lump sum payment.

 To claim an Age Benefit complete an age benefit claim form before or upon attaining your 60th birthday and submit it to the National Insurance Scheme.
 The claim form must be accompanied by your birth and marriage certificates.
 If the name you worked with is not the same as that on your birth/marriage certificate, then an affidavit or any other supporting legal documents must accompany the claim.